Knowledge Hub

 OFSI has published a guide to its enforcement activities and the types of penalties which it can impose.
 The guide provides a useful touchpoint on the importance of actively managing risks to your business from breaching financial sanctions.

 If you are a regulated financial services business, you may also face additional scrutiny from the Financial Conduct Authority (FCA).
-The FCA will want to be confident that your business has in place adequate systems and controls to manages any risks of financial sanctions breaches.
+The FCA will want to be confident that your business has in place adequate systems and controls to manage any risks of financial sanctions breaches.

 • Skills and resources: Firms need to ensure that sanctions activities are well-resourced.
 Staff should be properly trained and have access to expert advice where needed.